Skip to content

 ) -> Func

-Returns the case function that produces case expression which has a list of conditions and corresponding results.
-Results can be python primitives like string, numbers or booleans but can also be other nested functions (including case function) or columns.
-Result type is inferred from condition results.
+Returns a case expression that evaluates a list of conditions and returns corresponding results.
+Results can be Python primitives (string, numbers, booleans), nested functions (including case function), or columns.

 Parameters:

-optional else value in case expression.
-If omitted, and no case conditions are satisfied, the result will be None (NULL in DB).
+Value to return if no conditions are satisfied.
+If omitted and no conditions are satisfied, the result will be None (NULL in DB).

 Returns: